Flightless bird: Continued presence of wings in flightless birds

 Although selection pressure for flight was largely absent, the wing structure has not been lost except in the New Zealand moas.
 Ostriches are the fastest running birds in the world and emus have been documented running 50 km/h.
 At these high speeds, wings are necessary for balance and serving as a parachute apparatus to help the bird slow down.
 Wings are hypothesized to have played a role in sexual selection in early ancestral ratites and were thus maintained.
 This can be seen today in both the rheas and ostriches.
 These ratites utilize their wings extensively for courtship and displays to other males.
 Sexual selection also influences the maintenance of large body size, which discourages flight.
 The large size of ratites leads to greater access to mates and higher reproductive success.
 Ratites and tinamous are monogamous and mate only a limited number of times per year.
 High parental involvement denotes the necessity for choosing a reliable mate.
-In a climatically stable habitat providing year round food supply, a male's claimed territory signals to females the abundance of resources readily available to her and her offspring.
+In a climatically stable habitat providing year-round food supply, a male's claimed territory signals to females the abundance of resources readily available to her and her offspring.
 Male size also indicates his protective abilities.
 Similar to the emperor penguin, male ratites incubate and protect their offspring anywhere between 85 and 92 days while females feed.
 They can go up to a week without eating and survive only off fat stores.
-The emu has been documented fasting as long as 56 days.
+The emu has been documented fasting for as long as 56 days.
 If no continued pressures warrant the energy expenditure to maintain the structures of flight, selection will tend towards these other traits.

+In penguins, wing structure is maintained for use in locomotion underwater.
+Penguins evolved their wing structure to become more efficient underwater at the cost of their efficiency in the air.

 The only known species of flightless bird in which wings completely disappeared was the gigantic, herbivorous moa of New Zealand, hunted to extinction by humans by the 15th century.
 In moa, the entire pectoral girdle is reduced to a paired scapulocoracoid, which is the size of a finger.

 List of flightless birds

-Many flightless birds are extinct; this list shows species that are either still extant, or became extinct in the Holocene (no more than 11,000 years ago).
-Extinct species are indicated with a cross (†).
+Many flightless birds are extinct; this list shows species that are either still extant or became extinct in the Holocene (no more than 11,000 years ago).
 A number of species suspected, but not confirmed to be flightless, are also included here.